 The single scene that find is the most fascinating and shows the power of Hitchcock’s innate ability to create suspense with a camera is the scene immediately preceding the schoolhouse evacuation–the scene with Melanie sitting on the park bench with the jungle gym int he background.

-Ryan teaches screenwriting and American cinema at the University of Tampa and is a member of the Critics Association of Central Florida and Indie Film Critics of America.
+Ryan teaches Film Studies and Screenwriting at the University of Tampa and is a member of the Critics Association of Central Florida and Indie Film Critics of America.
 If you like this article, check out the others and FOLLOW this blog!
 Interested in Ryan making a guest appearance on your podcast or contributing to your website?
 Send him a DM on Twitter.
 If you’re ever in Tampa or Orlando, feel free to catch a movie with him.